vivekanch/data-project/README.md

-# data-project the f1rst project on github.
+# data-project the first project on github.